l3fuex/handy_stuff/cisco-config-copy/README.md

 # CISCO CONFIG COPY

-The script implements functionality to tamper with cisco configs through snmp on a device that supports the CISCO-CONFIG-COPY-MIB.
+The script implements functionality to tamper with cisco configs through snmp on devices that supports the CISCO-CONFIG-COPY-MIB.
 Basic instructions like upload or download a given config are sent over snmp.
 However, a tftp server is needed for this to work as it serves as a way to exchange data like command outputs.